Peugeot e-208 review

-Some of the very first cars were EVs, but comparing them with modern EVs like the Peugeot e-208 is like comparing the latest iPhone with morse code.
-The e-208 can be rapid-charged as standard, can be controlled using an app and will go an impressive 211 miles on a full charge.
+Some of the very first vehicles were EVs, but comparing them with modern electric cars like the Peugeot e-208 is like comparing the latest iPhone with morse code.
+The e-208 can be rapid-charged as standard, can be controlled using an app and will go an impressive 217 miles on a full charge.
 It’s so good, in fact, that it won the carwow Little Legend Award along with the standard 208 for 2019.

-The 208’s new sculpted bonnet, three-claw LED light designs and prominent rear piano black trim give it an even more distinctive look than its predecessor, as well its alternatives.
-The e-208 is set apart by its ‘e’ badging and special Peugeot badge that changes colour in different lights.
+The e-208’s sculpted bonnet, three-claw LED light designs and prominent rear piano black trim give it a distinctive look.
+You can tell it apart from the regular 208 by its ‘e’ badging and special Peugeot badge that changes colour in different lights.

-A 7.0-inch touchscreen infotainment system lies at the centre of it all as standard, which includes DAB radio and Bluetooth, but more importantly Apple CarPlay and Android Auto too.
-An option (or standard on GT models) is a 10.0-inch version of the same system which also includes a built-in sat-nav.
+A 7-inch touchscreen infotainment system comes as standard, and includes DAB radio and Bluetooth, but more importantly Apple CarPlay and Android Auto too.
+An option (or standard on GT models) is a 10-inch version of the same system which also includes a built-in sat-nav.
 In both cases, the screen is high resolution and the menus fairly easy to navigate with e-208-specific energy info included, although the small on-screen buttons can be hard to hit confidently while driving.

 There’s no knocking Peugeot’s new 3D digital dials, though.
-They’re standard from Allure trim and projected onto different layers to give a three-dimensional effect and look superb, but importantly also display key information clearly and are customisable so you can choose what you want to see.
+They’re standard from Allure trim and projected onto different layers to give a three-dimensional effect that looks superb.
+It also displays key information clearly and aisre customisable so you can choose what you want to see.
 The e-208’s dials differ slightly from the standard car’s, display energy, range and charge info.